BaronKiko/LauncherHijack/HELP.md

 If you are having issues then there are some common issues you can check here:
 - Ensure you are using an Amazon device running Fire OS, compatible with all versions as of release (6.3 = latest)
 - Ensure home button detection is enabled: "Settings -> Accessibility -> To detect home button press"
-- If Launcher Hijack keeps saying "Accessibilty Service Disabled" when opened despite "Settings -> Accessibility -> To detect home button press" being set to on:
+- If Launcher Hijack keeps saying "Accessibility Service Disabled" when opened despite "Settings -> Accessibility -> To detect home button press" being set to on:
   1. Go to "Settings -> Apps & Games -> Manage All Applications -> Launcher Hijack"
   2. Press menu
   3. Select "Uninstall for all users" then OK